 1. Using Insert Option from the Context Menu

-You can use the Insert option from the Excel Context Menu to enter one or more rows within your data set.
+You can use the Insert option from the Excel Context Menu to insert multiple blank rows within your data set.

 Steps:

-- Later on, select Shift Cells Down option from appeared window to add the rows above the selected rows.
+• Later on, select the Shift Cells Down option from the window to add the rows above the selected rows.

 2. Applying Insert Option from Excel Toolbar

-You can also use the Insert option from the Excel toolbar to add multiple rows within your data set.
+You can also use the Insert option from the Excel toolbar to insert multiple rows within your data set.
 Now, let’s follow the steps outlined below to do this.

 Steps: